Grants Open & Upcoming

 To support charitable purposes in the Southland area, particularly Invercargill and Bluff and with particular preference to senior citizens.

-Applications are scheduled to open from 1 April – 26 April 2024.
+Applications are scheduled to open 1 April 2025 – 2 May 2025.

 Kingdom Foundation

 For charities supporting disability, social services, education and religious activities in the Manawatu, Horowhenua & Hawke’s Bay regions.
+Activities in Palmerston North will be considered.

-For charitable purposes in South Canterbury
+For charitable purposes in South Canterbury.

 Upcoming Funding Rounds for Individuals